linker3000/MeshBop/README.md

 Not all beta versions will be put up for download - only those with major revisions or bug fixes.

+### v0.61 beta

+**02-Dec-2025**

+A quick bug fix related to the use of the new cronplus node for timing.
+The change in how it invokes a check caused a message stating "No current severe weather warnings" to be transmitted every two hours on the hour when there was nothing to report.
+Previosuly this message went the Node-Red debug window.
+This has now been fixed and the relevant function node has also been simplified.

+The simplest way to upgrade is to follow the process at the end of this Readme: Copy the full text of the setup node into a text editor, stop the current Node-RED instance, backup the current flows.json file, copy this file into place and rename it to flows.json + check permissions and ownership, restart Node-RED, copy the text back into the setup node and check / enable the email and Tx nodes, making sure the latter refers to the correct async port.
+Check all other flows and their notes.

 ### v0.60 beta

+**Deprecated: Please use V0.61 beta or later**

 This release contains minor fixes and a few enhancements: